-Most listings are in the $10's per square foot per year.
-The Sterling Heights region is seeing a a rise in rates.
-In the last 3 months, the median rate went up $1 per sqft per year.
-That's a 7% rise in rent.
+Most listings are in the $20's per square foot per year.
+The Sterling Heights region is experiencing a a rise in rates.
+In the last 3 months, the median rate rose $2 per sqft per year.
+That's a 12% rise in rent.

-Compared to the rest of the Metro Detroit market, the Sterling Heights region has less expensive rates, so you should have no trouble finding a great deal in this undervalued submarket.
+Compared to the rest of the Metro Detroit market, the Sterling Heights submarket has higher rates, and you'll need to pay a premium to be in this hot region.

-In the last 90 days, 33 listings have come on the market, which means spaces most likley are going fast.
-You'll want to be prepared to tour spaces as quick as possible.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+In the last 90 days, 60 listings have come on the market, so you'll want to check back regularly for new listings.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Even though the median size is 2,940 sqft, there are still 0 office spaces below 2,000 sqft.
-Most buildings in this area are approximately 1 floors.
-Most buildings in this area were built in 1988 and are Class B.
+Even though the median size is 3,970 sqft, there are still 0 listings below 2,000 sqft.
+Most buildings in this market are around 1 floors.
+Most buildings in this area were built in 1989 and are Class B.